Development Applications and Submittal Requirements

 - Construction Permitting

 Development activity can generally be initiated in one of two ways.
 The City may initiate development activity; this is generally in the form of Land Use or Comprehensive Planning and/or Rezoning.
 In some instances the City may initiate an annexation action.
 The second and most common way in which development activity is initiated is by the owner of a parcel of property.
 This is done by request in the case of Land Use Planning.
 It is done by petition in the case of Annexation or Rezoning.
-Preliminary platting, Final platting, Site Planning and Building Construction are generally done by submitting the proper drawings and information by the owner or applicant.
+Preliminary platting, Final platting, Site Planning and Building Construction are generally done by the owner or applicant submitting the proper drawings and information.